64andrewwalker/calvin/docs/configuration.md

 # TARGET ADAPTERS
 #───────────────────────────────────────────────────────────────
 [targets]
+# Specify which platforms to deploy to.
+Default: all platforms.
+# Valid values: claude-code (or "claude"), cursor, vscode, antigravity, codex, all
-enabled = ["claude-code", "cursor", "vscode", "antigravity"]  # default: all
+enabled = ["claude-code", "cursor", "vscode", "antigravity", "codex"]

+# Semantic notes:
+# - enabled = ["claude"]       → Deploy only to Claude Code (alias supported)
+# - enabled = []               → Deploy to NO targets (explicitly disabled)
+# - enabled field missing      → Deploy to ALL targets (default behavior)

 #───────────────────────────────────────────────────────────────
 # SYNC BEHAVIOR